kartik2309/RLPack/docs/overview.md

 - `lr_scheduler_args`: If `lr_scheduler_name` is passed in config dictionary, this argument must be passed.
 Necessary arguments for the provided activation with `lr_scheduler_name` must be passed in this dictionary as keyword arguments.
   Further details on how they are used of in-built models and values supported is provided [here](@ref models/lr_schedulers.md).
-- `device`: The device on which we want the model within the agent to be trained.
-This relies on PyTorch's support for device argument.
-Recommended devices are `cpu`, `cuda` and `mps`.

 The config dictionary to be passed into `Simulator` must contain all the necessary arguments as mentioned.
 Once prepared a dictionary named `config` we can write the following: